sictweb/web700/notes/week04.md

 This means that if we give our project to someone else now they can just type **npm install** and it will install the dependencies listed here and the app should be able to run and have everything it needs.

 Now let's edit our week4.js file and create a web server in 13 lines of code!
 In your new week4.js file, enter the following lines of code:

+**NOTE** In the below example, we will be returning *HTML formatted* text to create hyperlinks between various *routes* within our simple website.
+Working with express to define routes and the specific rules of HTML are described in [week 5](week05) &amp; [week 6](week06) respectfully.

 ```javascript
 var express = require("express");